Spy Cat

-Spy Cat (Marnie's Welt), also known by its German name Marnie's World, is a 2018 animated spy comedy film written and directed by brothers Christoph and Wolfgang Lauenstein.
-The film was loosely inspired by the German fairy tale Town Musicians of Bremen.
+Spy Cat, also known by its German name Marnie's World (Marnie's Welt), is a 2018 animated spy comedy film written and directed by brothers Christoph and Wolfgang Lauenstein.
+The film was loosely inspired by the German fairy tale "Town Musicians of Bremen".
 It is an international co-production between Scopas Medien, Grid Animation, Philm CGI, SevenPictures Film GmbH, Schubert International Filmproduktions, UFA Fiction, Lauenstein & Lauenstein and Scope Pictures.
 The film was distributed in Germany by Universum Film, while Global Screen handled worldwide rights to the film and Viva Kids distributed the film in America.

 The film is about Marnie, a tabby cat spoilt by her owner, and her friends Elvis the pitbull, Eggbert the rooster and Anton the donkey.

 Plot

 Set in a fictional town called Drabville, where animals and humans comes in all shapes and sizes and they all live together, an orange tabby cat named Marnie is spoiled by her mistress, a nurse named Rosalinde Sunshine.
 Marnie spends all day eating pastries and watching television since she is never allowed to go outside, yet she wishes to one day become a spy.

 Paul, Rosalinde's brother, comes to visit pretending to be hurt.
 Paul is actually a robber, having robbed other countries from around the world (Including cities like Paris, Tokyo, London, Buenos Aires, and New York City), he and two other men steal paintings and other things from Drabville so he can sell them without anyone finding out.
 Marnie sees what Paul is up to and spies on him.
 When she takes his picture and refuses to give it to him, Paul tricks the cat into being gotten rid of by sending her away against Rosalinde's wishes.
 When the box containing Marnie falls out of the delivery truck, the cat finds herself in the middle of the road.

 From there, she meets a rooster named Eggbert who's trying to get away from hens who want to make him into chicken soup for being irresponsible and a grumpy dog named Elvis who had been mistreated by many humans, including a pumpkin farmer who wants to kill him for his cowardice.
 Marnie tells Eggbert and Elvis what she's up to and they escape on Elvis' tractor.
 From there, they meet a donkey named Anton pretending to be a zebra so he can join a circus.
 The four animals drive away in a van belonging to Paul's men and rest for the night in an old abandoned barn while Rosalinde is shocked to find that Marnie is gone, but her brother doesn't tell her what actually happened while the police get a picture of the foursome, thinking they're the robbers.